 Getting there By car: three hours 45 minutes from London.
 By train: three hours from London Paddington or four hours from London Waterloo to Newton Abbot then short taxi ride or car share.

 Prices vary according to retreat length.
-Seven nights from £392 per person.
+Seven night personal retreat from £413.

 Best for eco warriors